Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Discussion

 In order to obtain meaningful backflow results we have given explicit consideration to the uncertainty introduced by the stochastic nature of the optimization process, which accounts for the largest share of the uncertainty on our final result.
 Establishing the magnitude of this optimization uncertainty is crucial in ensuring that DMC energies obtained using trial wave functions with stochastically-optimized nodes are well-defined quantities not affected by uncontrolled noise.

 Using backflow in the way we have in our present work is not necessarily a practical or affordable solution to the fixed-node error problem of SJ-DMC.
-For instance, our ECP SJB-DMC calculations, including wave function optimization and a minimal set of sample-size determination runs, cost 3.9 million core-hours in an AMD EPYC cluster, eight times as much as our ECP SJ-DMC calculations.
-However, backflow offers a hint of size consistency that multideterminant expansions fail to achieve, and the present work demonstrates how backflow can be deployed in cases where beyond-SJ nodes are important, prompting further work to make the use and optimization of backflow more reliable and affordable in practice.
+Our SJB-DMC calculations have used 2.9 million core-hours on an AMD EPYC cluster to obtain the interaction energy of (AcOH)$_2$, and 1.5 million for the water-peptide system, while their SJ-DMC counterparts cost 0.42 and 0.27 million core-hours, respectively.
+On top of this, we have used an unrefined approach with conservative choices of run parameters to establish the optimal value of $n_\text{opt}$, adding 1.2 and 3.4 million core-hours to the cost of the (AcOH)$_2$ and water-peptide calculations, respectively.
+Despite its costliness, the backflow ansatz is trivially size consistent, unlike multideterminant expansions, and the optimization protocol proposed in the present work prevents this property from being adversely affected by the stochastic optimization process.
+This approach allows backflow to be deployed in cases where beyond-SJ nodes are important, prompting further work to make the use and optimization of backflow more affordable in practice.